Home Cooking

 - fresh coriander to serve

 5. Wontons are cooked after they've been floating for 5min or so.
 You can take one out and open it to test.
-Drain them when ready.6.
-To serve, ladle some soup into a bowl.
-Add the wontons and bokchoi.
-Garnish with the coriander and more chili flakes (if you're like me).
+Drain them when ready.

 The wontons were really good - simple, clean, healthy and tasty.
 The soup was a lovely compliment and overall it's just something I'd be happy to eat on a regular basis.